Workday Adoption: How to Maximize End-User Adoption (2023)

-- Entirely engineered for Cloud and mobile deployment implies that the employees are always working on the latest platform.
+- Entirely engineered for cloud and mobile deployment implies that the employees are constantly working on the latest platform.

 - Multiple integration capabilities to plug into your existing workspace.

-All of this sounds great and can certainly benefit your organization in profitable ways…..that is if it is utilized by your employees.
+All of this sounds great and can benefit your organization in profitable ways…..that is if your employees utilize it.

-Most HR Cloud projects fail to meet business expectations significantly signaling a problem in how HR transformation plans are approached.
+Most HR Cloud projects fail to meet business expectations, signaling a problem in how HR transformation plans are approached.

 Boosting software usage & adoption is a long-standing but newly identified problem for at least 85% of business executives.